-The RHSPT is finalising a 125 year lease in order to repurpose the site as a National Centre for Music.
+The RHSPT finalising a 125 year lease in order to the site repurpose it as a National Centre for Music.
 The project will:

-- preserve, promote and sustain the architectural integrity of this Edinburgh World Heritage Site;
+- preserve, promote and sustain the architectural integrity of the Edinburgh World Heritage site;

 - return the building to its original use as a school, but significantly expand it into a space for all to enjoy;

 - align with the City of Edinburgh’s planning aspirations now and into the future;